mkht/PSOpenAI/Guides/How_to_use_Chat.md

 # Test the input message.
 $InputModeration = Request-Moderation -Text $InputMessage if ($InputModeration.results[0].flagged) {
-    # Custom procedure whtn the input message violates the polocy.
+    # Custom procedure when the input message violates the policy.
     Write-Host 'Input message is harmful.' -ForegroundColor Yellow }
 else {